PLAY THE DEMO HERE!

 “Can I set my character’s sexual/romantic orientation, even if I’m not romancing anyone?”
 There is a question regarding orientation, which can pop up in several places in the story.

 “Is the royal consort gonna just stand by and let me kill their husband?”
-You’ll get several opportunities to discuss the matter with the consort in depth, in chapter 2.
+You’ll get several opportunities to discuss the matter with the consort in depth, in chapters 2 and 3.

 PLAY THE DEMO HERE!